-Question: The attorney for the village of Answer: The Code would not prohibit a local Tequesta (village) asked if any of the Code business owner from establishing a nonprofit provisions are implicated if elected officials of organization for the purpose of awarding college the village serve on the college scholarship scholarship funds to the children of village selection committee for a nonprofit organization employees even where he may appear before the where scholarships are awarded to children of Village Council on occasion.
-It would also not village employees and where one or more of the prohibit the elected officials from serving on the nonprofit organization's board members own selection committee for award of these funds, so commercial property within the village and may long as neither the officials nor the employees of appear before the Village Council. the village use their official positions improperly, RQO 19-018 and the business owner receives no improper "special benefit" from the Village based on the establishment of this scholarship fund.
+Answer: The Code would not prohibit a local business owner from establishing a nonprofit organization for the purpose of awarding college scholarship funds to the children of village employees even where he may appear before the Village Council on occasion.
+It would also not prohibit the elected officials from serving on the selection committee for award of these funds, so long as neither the officials nor the employees of the village use their official positions improperly, and the business owner receives no improper "special benefit" from the Village based on the establishment of this scholarship fund.